cdvelop/tinystring/benchmark/README.md

 ## What Gets Measured 📊

 1.  **Binary Size Comparison**: Native + WebAssembly builds with multiple optimization levels.
-This compares the compiled output size of projects using the standard Go library versus TinyString.
+This compares the compiled output size of projects using the standard Go library versus fmt.
 2.  **Memory Allocation**: Measures Bytes/op, Allocations/op, and execution time (ns/op) for benchmark categories.
-This helps in understanding the memory efficiency of TinyString compared to standard library operations.
+This helps in understanding the memory efficiency of fmt compared to standard library operations.
     *   **String Processing**: Benchmarks operations like case conversion, text manipulation, etc.
     *   **Number Processing**: Benchmarks numeric formatting, conversion operations, etc.
     *   **Mixed Operations**: Benchmarks scenarios involving a combination of string and numeric operations.